-All ANU students, staff members and alumni who are women-identifying, femme-aligned, non-binary and genderqueer* are invited to contribute and get involved with Bossy.
+All ANU students, staff members, and alumni who are women-identifying, femme-aligned, non-binary, and/or genderqueer* are invited to contribute and get involved with Bossy.

-We are interested in all kinds of visuals: artwork, illustrations, photography, cartoons, pics of your latest sculpture, napkin scribbles, et cetera.
+We are interested in all kinds of visuals: artwork, illustrations, photography, cartoons, digital galleries (photographs, in other words) which showcase your latest sculpture, napkin scribbles, et cetera.

-Visual contributions do not have to directly link to feminisms, gender or sexuality (though we are always excited to receive visuals that do).
+Visual contributions do not have to directly link to feminism, gender, or sexuality.

 Images should be 300 dpi in CMYK.

 If there are size requirements, we will tell you.

 If you need access to a scanner or a camera, then let us know.

 If you are an artist or photographer whose work aligns with our ethos, then we would love to interview you and feature your work and on our website or in our annual magazine.
 If this sounds like you, then contact us at email@example.com.